hengne/TBDataRootConverter/README.md

 TBDataRootConverter
 ===================
+ Hengne Li @ UVa

   Instructions about how to use:

-  You can find the following 3 files in the attachments:
+  You can find the following 3 files:

     compile.sh
-    gen.cc
-    convert.cc
+    convert1.cc

    You must have a ROOT installation somewhere in your system, and you have the ROOT environment setup already before continue here.